Rochester, Kent: Notable people

 The model and actress Kelly Brook went to Delce Junior School in Rochester and later the Thomas Aveling School (formerly Warren Wood Girls School).

 Education

 Medway council run a selective system of education, similar to other local authorities in Kent, but call their secondary modern schools secondary schools.
 Almost all secondary schools in Rochester have opted for academy status.

 In 1701, Sir Joseph Williamson left a bequest to establish the Mathematical School, a boys' grammar school, also referred to either as Rochester Math or The Math School.
 Unlike earlier educational foundations, such as The King's School, it was not tied to a religious establishment, but was opened for practical instruction of boys in navigation and mathematics.

-The University for the Creative Arts, formerly the Kent Institute of Art & Design, is located on the boundary of Rochester with Chatham.
+The University for the Creative Arts, formerly the Kent Institute of Art & Design, was located on the boundary of Rochester with Chatham.